 Eligibility for Service

-To access CAREinMIND online counselling, you will need to be:
+To access CAREinMIND Wellbeing Support Service phone and online counselling, you will need to:

-- For online chat you must be 15 years or over
+- For phone counselling and online chat you must be 18 years or over

-- For video chat you must be 18 years or over
+- For video counselling you must be 18 years or over

 - Currently residing in Australia.

-Please note that CAREinMIND online counselling is not a crisis service.
+Please note that CAREinMIND Wellbeing Support Service is not a crisis service.

 If you need to contact someone urgently, please call: